 - The reason you listed isn’t related to the other reasons you’d like to put in your essay and will thus be too hard to tie in smoothly.

-- How to Write the Common Application Essays 2017-2018 - March 25, 2017
+- How to Write the University of Minnesota, Twin Cities Essays 2017-2018 - September 26, 2017

-- How to Write Emory University’s 2016-17 Essays - September 5, 2016
+- How to Write the Rensselaer Polytechnic Institute Essays 2017-2018 - September 25, 2017

-- How to Write UT Austin’s 2016-17 Essays - September 4, 2016
+- How to Write the Yeshiva University Application Essays 2017-2018 - September 25, 2017

 How to Write Rensselaer Polytechnic Institute’s 2016-2017 Essays

 RPI is an ideal school for nature lovers, as the school overlooks the bustling and famous Hudson River.
 The school also lies close to three natural landmarks: Grafton Lakes State Park, Lake George, and the Adirondack Mountains.
 Talk about beautiful scenery!
 And if you’re more into the urban life, New York’s capital of Albany lies just under 10 miles away — a short trip.

 So what does it take to get into Rensselaer?
 A competitive application, an attractive applicant profile, and a bit of luck.
 The essay is one place you can positively shape your applicant profile through an effective presentation of your personality and identity.
-We here at CollegeVine (formerly Admissions Hero) are here to guide you through writing an essay for RPI that will maximize your chances of acceptance.
+We here at CollegeVine are here to guide you through writing an essay for RPI that will maximize your chances of acceptance.

 This year, Rensselaer Polytechnic’s question(s) are as follows: